 Configuring BGP Local-AS

-The AS_Path attribute records to all the AS's that a route passes through, from the source to the destination, following the order of vectors.
+The AS_Path attribute records all the AS numbers that a route passes through, from the source to the destination, following the order of vectors.

 Configuring External BGP Peering